 Exchange participants can access the Hong Kong exchange through co-location and cross connection in the HKEX data center.
 Alternatively, participants can connect through an application service provider (ASP) via a virtual port service (VPS).

-Installing custom hardware in Hong Kong raises a number of obstacles, including the cost of shipping and rack space, as well as potential concerns about Chinese customs and IP security.
+Installing custom hardware in Hong Kong raises a number of obstacles, including the cost of shipping and rack space.
 Firms may be better served by a software-based ticker plant which can be installed in local commodity hardware and is a faster path to connectivity.

 Obtaining Market Data from the Shanghai and Shenzhen Stock Exchanges